This page is meant to answer many general questions related to

 Regional Contest Director: Dr. Maung

-Assistant Regional Contest Director Dr. Ian Barland
+Ass't Regional Contest Director: Dr. Ian Barland

-Regional Systems Team Leaders: Dr.
+Regional Systems Team Leader: Dr.

 The ACM International Collegiate Programming Contest is an

 activity of the Association for Computing Machinery that provides college